http4k/http4k/src/docs/guide/howto/structure_your_logs_with_events/index.md

-title: http4k How-to: Structured Logging with Events
+title: http4k How-to: Structure your logs with Events
 description: Recipe for using http4k Events to send structured logs to external log sinks

 ### Gradle setup